OpenTPCast/Docs/guides/UPGRADE.md

 1. Connect the MicroSD card to your computer using a MicroSD card reader.
     - Ignore any warnings about the MicroSD card being corrupt or unreadable - this is normal due to Windows being unable to read Linux partitions natively.
 1. Launch Win32 Disk Imager.
-1. In the "Image File" field, select the OpenTPCast image that was downloaded and extracted (e.g. C:/opentpcast.img).
+1. In the `Image File` field, select the OpenTPCast image that was downloaded and extracted (e.g. C:/opentpcast.img).
-1. Select the MicroSD drive from the Device drop down list.
+1. Select the MicroSD drive from the `Device` drop down list.
-1. Click "Write" to flash the image to your MicroSD card.
+1. Click `Write` to flash the image to your MicroSD card.

 ### Reassembling The TPCast Power Box
 1. Push the MicroSD card back into its socket.